hsnvnd/AI-in-Metagenomics/README.md

 ## Citation
 If you use this repository, please cite:
-**"Microbiome-Based Classification of Soil Conditions using Machine Learning and Explainable AI"** (BibTeX entry will be added once available.)
+**"Microbiome-Based Classification of Soil Conditions using Machine Learning and Explainable AI"** (BibTeX entry will be added once available).